-What Sets UM-Flint's Liberal Studies (MA) Program Apart?
+What Sets UM-Flint's Liberal Studies (MA) in American Culture Program Apart?

 Offered through the world-renowned University of Michigan Rackham School of Graduate Studies, the MA in Liberal Studies at UM-Flint supports students as they develop intellectually, professionally, and personally.
 This program welcomes learners from a range of educational backgrounds and experiences.
 Graduates of our program include business professionals, civic and religious leaders, community activists, artists, and scholars seeking to earn doctorate or professional degrees, as well as non-traditional students.